-We got our start in 1987 repairing leather and vinyl auto interiors for dealerships and body shops in Southern California.
-CC learned that tiny beads … Read more
+Before Rub ‘n Restore, Inc. we were Vinyl Ladies, repairing leather car seats and auto interiors for dealerships and body shops across Southern California.
+The … Read more

 Like a good bone, dogs can’t resist chewing on fine leather furniture.
 The damage wrought from Scooby’s snacking often results in a large hole — … Read more

-Just like leather, vinyl cracks as it ages and desiccates (dries out).
-Unlike leather, however, cracks in vinyl often have sharp edges that curl upward. … Read more
+As vinyl desiccates (dries out), it develops cracks that often have sharp edges that curl upward.
+These must be carefully shaved away or melted and … Read more

 Welting or piping, the cord trim on upholstery, can be a tricky repair due to the curves involved.
 The key is to avoid getting any … Read more